laravel-workflow/laravel-workflow.github.io/blog/2025-02-07-automating-qa-with-playwright-and-laravel-workflow.md

 ## Conclusion

-By integrating Playwright with Laravel Workflow, we’ve automated frontend error detection and debugging.
+By integrating Playwright with Workflow, we’ve automated frontend error detection and debugging.
 This setup allows teams to quickly identify and resolve issues, all while leveraging Laravel’s queue system to run tasks asynchronously.